Melander97/Beach-Buddy/client/README.md

 Locally the server runs on http://localhost:4000/ with the installation above.

-Create a account for Mongo DB and set up a new connection with your URI Connect with your URI
-A database will have to be created in Mongo DB.
+Create a account for Mongo DB and set up a new connection with your URI, make sure to change this in the config folder and in the db.js file, on line 6 you can change the URI to your own and make sure that you add two variables in the .env file to USERNAME and PASSWORD.
+Under the header "Environment Variables" you can simply copy the text and paste it in the .env file.
+The fill in your own USERNAME and PASSWORD.
+In your URI link you have to include your variables like this "${process.env.USERNAME}" and "${process.env.PASSWORD}".
+We run our backend on PORT 4000 but if you use that port for another project you can simply use a port that you have free, just make sure to include this in the .env file.

 ## API Reference